MichaelCurrin/dev-resources/resources/web/html/icons.md

 ## GitHub topics

-See [Topics](https://github.com/topics/) on GitHub.
+See the [Topics](https://github.com/topics/) section on GitHub.
 A lot of those have icons you can use.
 In fact, the default profile project you get with a GH repo uses those icons for interests - see [MichaelCurrin.github.io](https://michaelcurrin.github.io/).

 See all SVGS available in the [topics](https://github.com/github/explore/tree/master/topics) directory of `github/explore`.